Most people who try to learn coding fail because they fall into hidden traps—successful programmers included.

 But before we get into that, you need to understand these traps and how they block your progress in coding.

-Let’s get one thing straight—you’ve been going about learning to code all wrong.
+Let’s get one thing straight.
+You’ve been going about learning to code all wrong.

 Most people dive headfirst into learning a programming language, but that’s not where your focus should be.